American Shared Hospital Services (AMS)

 AI Analysis | Feedback

-American Shared Hospital Services (AMS) primarily sells its services and equipment to other companies, specifically healthcare providers and institutions.
-It operates on a business-to-business (B2B) model.
+American Shared Hospital Services (AMS) primarily sells to other companies, specifically various types of health care providers.

 AI Analysis | Feedback